Fast-roll solutions from two scalar fields inflation: Final Remarks and Perspectives

 Note that Eq.(\ref{ema13}) presents a scale factor evolution quite different from those obtained in the so-called ``power-law inflation" (check \cite{lucchin/1985,lyth/1992}), for which $a$ grows like $t^{p}$, with $p>1$.
 Those scenarios arise, for example, when one has a single scalar field with an exponential potential.
 Anyhow, the scale factor evolution derived for our model and presented in Fig.\ref{FIG3}, likewise describes an inflationary scenario, specially through the lower panel blue and red curves.

 The EoS evolution in Fig.\ref{FIG4} also successfully describes the inflationary era.
-Specifically, its lower panel restricts the values of $\omega$ to those for which it is possible to obtain an accelerated expansion for the universe according to standard FEs, i.e. $-1\leq\omega\leq-1/3$.
-Anyway, all curves for $\omega$ have its values tending to $-1$ as time passes by, which is indispensable in an inflationary universe.
+Specifically, its lower panel restricts the values of $\omega$ to those for which it is possible to obtain an accelerated expansion for the Universe according to standard FEs, i.e. $-1\leq\omega\leq-1/3$.
+Anyway, all curves for $\omega$ have its values tending to $-1$ as time passes by, which is indispensable in an inflationary Universe.

 Moreover, this two-field description gives us some control concerning the slow-roll parameters as we see in Figs.\ref{FIG5}-\ref{FIG8}.
-Therefore the fact that the even slow-roll parameters may be less than order unity for some set of constants, together with the behavior of the another cosmological parameters, strengthens our hypothesis that the two-field fast-roll model can describe an inflationary era of the universe.
+Therefore the fact that the even slow-roll parameters may be less than order unity for some set of constants, together with the behavior of the another cosmological parameters, strengthens our hypothesis that the two-field fast-roll model can describe an inflationary era of the Universe.
+We also point that the procedures here presented can be applied in other interesting theories of gravity such as $f(Q)$, $f(R,T)$ and $f(Q,T)$ gravity, as one can see in Refs. \cite{harko, ms_16, Jimenez/2018, Mandal/2020, Yixin/2019, Simran/2020}.
+The study of the compatibility of the fast-roll inflation for these theories of gravity is a interesting challenge to tackle, specially when one deals with hybrid inflation, and we hope to report on such subjects in near future.

+\acknowledgments P.H.R.S.
+Moraes would like to thank CAPES for financial support.
+JRLS would like to thank CNPq (Grant no. 420479/2018-0), CAPES, and PRONEX/CNPq/FAPESQ-PB (Grant nos.
+165/2018, and 0015/2019) for financial support.